NoorseenQandil/Egyptian-Party/README.md

 # Egyptian-Party
 Egyptian Party App to show count down time for party.
-Created by HTML, CSS, Java script, Bootstrap and JQuery
+Created by HTML, CSS, Java script, Bootstrap and JQuery.

 ## Main objective
 Egyptian Party App shows count down time for party.
 You can reserve by sending your required data in form.
+This app is built through integration of jQuery and JS to enhance the efficiency of DOM manipulation, making it easier to handle events and animations.

 ## Design
 ![design](https://github.com/NoorseenQandil/Egyption-Party/assets/70522199/1bad31d3-b423-46b6-8cc8-80c05b698de5)